luigi311/tanoshi/README.md

 local_path: /absolute/path/to/manga
 ```

-local manga have to be structured below
+local manga have to be structured below, it tested for `cbz` and `cbr` files
 ```
 /path/to/manga
 ├─── Series 1